stacs-srg/storr/record_classification/src/site/markdown/faq.md

 #### My data is in a different format to the ones you mention on the website, what should I do?

-If you're data is in a different format to the ones we have provided readers for, you have two options.
+If your data is in a different format to the ones we have provided readers for, you have two options.

 Firstly, you can alter your data so that it is in the same format as one of the standard formats that the classification software can read out of the box.
 If you do not have data that these formats require the missing data can be left blank or dummy